Beat the Price Increases and Save Money on Electricity in 2026

 What is the Gas Price Forecast for Ireland?

-1. The Carbon Tax Increases: The government is committed to increasing the Carbon Tax annually until 2030 to encourage a move away from fossil fuels.
-This tax is scheduled to rise to €71 per tonne on May 1st 2026, which will be directly passed on to consumers.
+1. The Carbon Tax Increases: The government is committed to increasing the Carbon Tax annually until 2030.
+It rises to €71 per tonne on May 1st 2026, adding roughly €19 to the average annual bill.

 How is the Gas Market Regulated in Ireland?